jupyter/docker-stacks/README.md

 make release-all
 ```

+When `make release-all` successfully pushes the last of its images to Docker Hub (currently `jupyter/all-spark-notebook`), Docker Hub invokes [the webhook](https://github.com/jupyter/docker-stacks/blob/master/internal/docker-stacks-webhook/) which updates the [Docker build history](https://github.com/jupyter/docker-stacks/wiki/Docker-build-history) wiki page.

-When there's a security fix in the Debian base image, do the following in place of the last command:
+**When there's a security fix in the Debian base image, do the following in place of the last command:**

 ```
 docker pull debian:jessie